EarthSun

 The sun, seen as a large white sphere with small dark spots.

-View at EarthSky Community Photos. | Patricio León in Santiago, Chile, captured this filtered image of the sun on September 1, 2025.
-Patricio wrote: “Big and small, simple and complex.
-All kind of sunspots but common stable magnetic components.
-However, a moderate geomagnetic storm is happening by now.”
+View at EarthSky Community Photos. | Patricio León in Santiago, Chile, captured this filtered image of the sun on September 22, 2025.
+Patricio wrote: “Many sunspots of all sizes and shapes fill the solar face from limb to limb.
+This is quite a grand show!
+Uneasy sun, Kp index and solar wind speed are medium high.”
 Thank you, Patricio!

-The sun, seen as four yellow spheres.
+The sun, seen as a large yellow sphere with small dark spots.

 The sun, seen as a large white sphere with small dark spots.